readren/json-facile/README.md

 The fields order is ever determined by the primary constructor's parameters order.
 Therefore the keys equality remains stable.

-### Use the `CoproductBuilder` to create a parser and/or appender for a non sealed data type.
+### Use the `CoproductTranslatorBuilder` to create a parser and/or appender for a non sealed data type.
 ```scala
 import jsfacile.api._